2020 Serbian local elections: Užice: Sevojno

 There was no election for the Municipal Assembly of Sevojno in 2020.
 The previous election had taken place in 2018, and the next election took place in the 2022.

 Arilje

 Results of the election for the Municipal Assembly of Arilje:

 Predrag Maslar of the Serbian Progressive Party was chosen as mayor after the election.

 Bajina Bašta

 Results of the election for the Municipal Assembly of Bajina Bašta:

 Vesna Đurić of the Serbian Progressive Party was chosen as mayor after the election.
 She resigned in January 2022, prompting a new local election later that year, and was appointed as the leader of a provisional administration.

 Čajetina

 Results of the election for the Municipal Assembly of Čajetina:

 Incumbent mayor Milan Stamatović, the leader of Healthy Serbia, was confirmed for another term in office after the election.

 Bojana Božanić of Healthy Serbia was elected from the fourth position on the Healthy Serbia–Democratic Party of Serbia list.
 She resigned shortly after the new assembly was convened.

+Đorđe Dabić was re-elected from the third position on the Progressive Party's list.